-- Most of our solutions are in code ready templates that allow you to copy and past them to be used (See our ready made tutorials, templates and routines section).
+- Most of our solutions are in code ready templates that allow you to copy and paste them to be used (See our ready-made tutorials, templates and routines section).

 While we want you to get to SIL, we know it may take you a few groovy scripts to get here.
 We just want you to know that we are here for you with open arms, willing to help you.
 We look forward to getting you on the right path towards a true enterprise script framework.

 Still don’t believe me?
 Let’s look at a simple example!
 The learning curve is easy.